New York University Abu Dhabi: Athletics and recreation

 NYU Abu Dhabi's campus has modern, competitive level sports and recreation facilities including a 50-meter swimming pool, performance gymnasium and indoor track, fitness center, climbing wall, squash and racquetball courts, football pitch and multi-use fields, an outdoor track, tennis courts, as well as basketball and multi-use courts.

+The NYUAD campus was chosen as the venue for both the 2018 MENA Special Olympics Games and the 2019 Special Olympics World Summer Games.